 Hammr has a notion of importing and exporting templates.
-After creating a template from a JSON configuration file; this template can be exported as an archive.
-The archive will include the template JSON file as well as any bundled software that was initially uploaded as part of the template creation.
+After creating a template from the JSON or YAML configuration file; this template can be exported as an archive.
+The archive will include the template file as well as any bundled software that was initially uploaded as part of the template creation.